Global expansion of the otaku phenomenon: communities, fashion, economy and anime culture around the world

 Forms of social interaction and international communities

-Otaku communities use digital platforms such as Discord, Telegram, and MyAnimeList to maintain social interaction, strengthening their bonds beyond national borders.
+Otaku communities use digital platforms such as Discord, Telegram and MyAnimeList to maintain social interaction, strengthening their ties beyond national borders.

-In addition, organizing in-person events, such as conventions and festivals, allows fans from different countries to share their passion and strengthen their sense of community.
+Additionally, organizing in-person events, such as conventions and festivals, allows fans from different countries to share their passion and reinforce the sense of community.

-In cities like Tokyo, entire neighborhoods are dedicated to otaku culture, replicating this dynamic in other parts of the world through fairs and themed gatherings.
+In cities like Tokyo, entire neighborhoods are dedicated to otaku, replicating this dynamic in other parts of the world through fairs and thematic meetings.

 Customs and participation in anime culture

-He collective consumption It is fundamental in anime culture, as it strengthens the bonds between fans through shared events and activities.
+The collective consumption it is fundamental in anime culture, as it strengthens ties between fans through shared events and activities.

 Otaku customs include participation in face-to-face meetings and online interaction, generating a diverse and global community experience.

-This participation helps to keep the passion for anime alive and extend its cultural influence in multiple regions.
+This participation helps keep the passion for anime alive and extend cultural influence in multiple regions.

 Collective consumption and in-person events